Wealthsimple makes powerful financial tools to help you grow and manage your money. Learn more

 This is the latest installment of our “Ask Wealthsimple” series, where our financial guru Dave Nugent helps you navigate the world of investing.

-“Does it makes a difference in cooking time if I roast two turkeys at once?” is not one of the five questions our portfolio managers get asked most often.
+“Does it makes a difference in cooking time if I roast two turkeys at once?” is not one of the five questions our advisors get asked most often.
 Nor is: “Frogs: reptiles or amphibians?”
 Or “Why is Odie the only animal in Garfield comics that can’t talk?”If you want answers to these questions, you will have to brave the internet and all its fake news (very little of which, thankfully, is about Garfield comics).
-But when we surveyed our portfolio managers, there were indeed some questions they get asked way more than any others.
+But when we surveyed our advisors, there were indeed some questions they get asked way more than any others.
 And we figured that means there are some financial quandaries a whole lot of people are in the dark about.

-Now, if you still want to call and ask your Wealthsimple Portfolio Manager instead because you love the sound of her voice, we're not going to stop you.
+Now, if you still want to call and ask your Wealthsimple advisor instead because you love the sound of her voice, we're not going to stop you.
 But in case you don't — or you don't even know what questions to ask! — check out our five most-asked questions, complete with really useful answers.

 #1 Should I contribute to an RRSP or a TFSA?